jzgi/chainfx/README.md

 # The Greatbone Framework

-Initially developed in Sowmob Ltd (江西雄猫), the Greatbone framework has been addressed enterprise complexicity and powered many Web applications in a concise approach.
+Initially developed in Sowmob Ltd (江西雄猫), the Greatbone framework has been addressing enterprise complexity and powering many Web applications in a compact approach.

-The framwork introduces a new architectural model called contextual Web programming.
+The framwork introduces a new server-side architectural model called contextual Web programming.

-* Reliable -- based on [.NET Core](https://github.com/dotnet/core) and [PostgresSQL](https://www.postgresql.org/)
-* lightweight --
+* Lightweight -- About 250K in size
-* High performance -- Exploit async I/O, optimized caching.
+* High performance -- Exploit async I/O, built-in optimized caching.
-* Unified data API -- Same or similiar APIs for operating difference data formats
+* Concise data API -- Same or similiar APIs for operating difference data formats
-* Concise workflow implementation -- a couple of guys may cope with large projects
+* Rapid workflow implementation -- The code structure already implies workflow logics, UI can be derived accordingly

 <pre>
 dotnet add package Greatbone --version 3.5.0